ApacheChief/ApacheChief.github.io/_posts/2026-02-01-applied-data-science-project.md

-An initial data audit revealed sparsity of ‘reply_content’ ~ 93% (Fig 2.5) and the attribute was hence not used.
+An initial data audit revealed sparsity of ‘reply_content’ ~ 93% (Figs 2.3/2.5) and the attribute was hence not used.
 Audit of Missing Values and Spares columns (Fig 2.4) reveals that there were no missing values in other columns besides “reply_content”
 (Fig 2.4	Fig 2.5)